 School or School District

-• $10,000 may be used to purchase needed equipment and supplies for that teacher’s classroom or laboratory or be shared with the teacher’s school or school district.
+• $10,000 will be provided to purchase needed equipment and supplies for the teacher’s classroom or laboratory or may be designated by the teacher to be shared with the school or school district.

-• $10,000 may be used at the discretion of the teacher for professional development activities, travel and registration to meetings or conferences, hiring substitutes, networking with colleagues, and capacity building for the teacher or a team of teachers.
+• $10,000 will be provided for professional development activities, travel and registration to meetings or conferences, hiring substitutes, networking with colleagues, and capacity building for the teacher or may be designated by the teacher to support a team of teachers.

-The award is flexible in allowing teachers to reach beyond their school to build stronger learning communities within the district or region, stimulate collective learning among teacher teams, and develop strategies to build their own capacity as a teaching professional.
+The award is flexible in allowing teachers to reach beyond their school to build stronger learning communities within the district or region, stimulate collective learning among teacher teams, and develop strategies to build their own capacity as teaching professionals.

 The Burroughs Wellcome Fund and the State Board of Education recognizes that improving science and mathematics education in North Carolina will require systemic reform of K-12 instruction.
-An essential component of improving students’ abilities to understand science and mathematics subjects is to produce and reward a cadre of well-prepared teachers who have both content knowledge and the pedagogical skills to serve as change agents for the state and make a difference in the lives of their students by awakening their passion for these subjects.
-The largest hurdle in accomplishing this goal has been a disproportionately severe shortage of teachers in science and mathematics (even beyond North Carolina’s ongoing teacher shortage).
+Essential components of improving students’ abilities to understand science and mathematics subjects are to produce and reward a cadre of well-prepared teachers who have both content knowledge and the pedagogical skills to serve as change agents for the state and to make a difference in the lives students by awakening their passion for these subjects.
+The largest hurdle in accomplishing these goals has been a disproportionately severe shortage of teachers in science and mathematics (even beyond North Carolina’s ongoing teacher shortage).
 Just 12 percent of the University of North Carolina system’s 4,003 newly-prepared teachers in recent years were certified in science and mathematics.